-Importantly, paper copies must only be sent in case you are accepted into the programme (check the timetable here).
-However, you are strongly advised to gather them during the application period and send the documents shortly after acceptance notification to avoid further problems.
+Even if paper copies must only be sent in case you reach the final stage of the selection process, you are strongly advised to gather them during the application period.
 Not sending the documents (or not receiving them on time) will imply automatic rejection.
-Please, note that the BDMA consortium is not responsible for late deliveries (s-mail delivery may take up to one month in some cases).
+Please, note that the BDMA consortium is not responsible for late deliveries.

-At least the following paper documents (similar to those explained in Section 6.2) must be sent by s-mail 8 (i.e., paper mail, postal mail, land mail, ...):
+At least the following paper documents (similar to those explained in Section 6.2) must be be gathered for verification: